JamesNapoletano/personal-portfolio/README.md

 #### FizzBuzz

 FizzBuzz is a sequence generator that will return all numbers up to a specified limit.
-All numbers that are divisible by 3 will be replaced with `Fizz` while all numbers divisible by 5 will be replaced with `Buzz.` All numbers that are divisible by both 3 and 5 will be replaced with `FizzBuzz.`
+All numbers that are divisible by 3 will be replaced with `Fizz` while all numbers divisible by 5 will be replaced with `Buzz.` All numbers that are divisible by both 3 and 5 will be replaced with `FizzBuzz`.

 #### Word Palindrome